battle-tactics-strategies

 Origins of Norman Warrior Tactics

-The Normans were originally Norse Vikings who settled in the region of Normandy, granted to them by the French king Charles the Simple in 911 AD.
-Over the following generations, they adopted the language, religion, and feudal structures of their Frankish neighbors while retaining a distinct martial culture.
-Their military evolution was a synthesis of two traditions: the Viking emphasis on close-order infantry and raiding, and the Frankish reliance on heavily armored cavalry.
-By the early 11th century, Norman armies had become a formidable hybrid force capable of both siege warfare and open-field combat.
+The Normans were originally Norse Vikings who, under the Treaty of Saint-Clair-sur-Epte (911), were granted the region of Normandy by the Frankish king Charles the Simple.
+Over the next century, they adopted the language, feudal structures, and religion of their Frankish neighbors while preserving a fierce warrior ethos.
+Their military evolution was a fusion of two distinct traditions: the Viking emphasis on close-order infantry, raiding, and amphibious assaults, and the Frankish reliance on heavily armored cavalry supported by feudal levies.
+By the early 11th century, Norman armies had become a hybrid force equally adept at siege warfare and open-field combat.

 Key Tactics Employed by Norman Warriors

 Norman military success rested on four cornerstone tactics: the shield wall, heavy cavalry charges, combined-arms coordination, and sophisticated siege warfare.
-Each of these methods was honed through continuous campaigning and adapted to meet diverse threats.
+Each method was honed through continuous campaigning and adapted to meet diverse threats.

 The Shield Wall Formation